 When you open a new Chase Sapphire Preferred Card, you’ll earn 60,000 bonus points once you spend $4,000 in the first three months.
 Those points translate to a $750 travel reward when you redeem them through the Chase Ultimate Rewards program and potentially even more when you transfer your points to any of Chase’s airline and hotel partners.

 One caveat: You’ll only receive the new cardmember bonus if you don’t already have a Chase Sapphire card and haven’t received a new cardmember bonus for any Sapphire card in the past 48 months.

 In addition to the limited-time bonus offer, the Chase Sapphire Preferred also offers accelerated earnings for travel and dining.

-You’ll earn 5x points per dollar on travel booked through Ultimate Rewards, 3x points on dining, 2x on other travel expenses and 1x points per dollar on all other purchases.
+You’ll earn 5x points per dollar on travel booked through Ultimate Rewards, 3x points on dining, 3x points on online grocery purchases (excluding Walmart, Target and wholesale clubs), 2x on other travel expenses and 1x points per dollar on all other purchases.

 Cardholders also enjoy a $50 annual hotel credit that is automatically applied to the first $50 in annual hotel expenses booked through Ultimate Rewards.
 This statement credit essentially reduces the card’s $95 annual fee to only $45.

 Plus, cardmembers will receive a 10% anniversary point boost based on however many points a member earned the prior year.
 For example, if you earned 20,000 points using your Chase Sapphire Preferred, then you would receive 2,000 points on your card anniversary.